-- You may carry out research and collect the information you want to use under unsupervised conditions. - You hay take your research materials into the assessment.

-ou must carry out Task 2 on your own, under supervised conditions.
+- SSMENT You may carry out research and collect the information you want to use under • unsupervised conditions. - You may take your research materials into the assessment. - You must carry out Task 3 on your own, under supervised conditions. - You will have access to a computer with internet and any suitable CADCS to complete Task 3.